CiscoDevNet/terraform-provider-intersight/website/docs/r/os_bulk_install_info.html.markdown

 This complex property has following sub-properties:
     + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `serial_number`:(string)(ReadOnly) The Serial Number of the server.
+  + `target_iqn`:(string)(ReadOnly) IQN (iSCSI qualified name) of Storage iSCSI target.
+Can be up to 255 characters long and has the following format, iqn.yyyy-mm.naming-authority:unique_name.
+  + `target_wwpn`:(string)(ReadOnly) The WWPN Address of the underlying fibre channel interface at the target used by the storage.
+Value must be in hexadecimal format xx:xx:xx:xx:xx:xx:xx:xx.
+For example, 51:4F:0C:50:14:1F:AF:01.
+  + `vnic_mac`:(string)(ReadOnly) MAC address of the VNIC used as iSCSI initiator interface.
 * `servers`:(Array) An array of relationships to computePhysical resources.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.